-- (A) Reproduction.
+(A) Reproduction.
 All papers relating to motions may be reproduced by any process that yields a clear black image of letter quality.
 The paper must be opaque and unglazed.
-Only one side of the paper may be used. - (B) Cover.
+Only one side of the paper may be used.

+(B) Cover.
 A cover is not required, but there must be a caption that includes the name of the court and the docket number, the title of the case, and a brief descriptive title indicating the purpose of the motion and identifying the party or parties for whom it is filed.
-If a cover is used, it shall be white. - (C) Binding.
-The document must be bound in any manner that is secure, does not obscure the text, and permits the document to lie reasonably flat when open. - (D) Paper Size, Line Spacing, and Margins.
+If a cover is used, it [shall] must be white.

+(C) Binding.
+The document must be bound in any manner that is secure, does not obscure the text, and permits the document to lie reasonably flat when open.

+(D) Paper Size, Line Spacing, and Margins.
 The document must be on 8 1/2 by 11-inch paper.
 The text must be double-spaced, but quotations more than 2 lines long may be indented and single-spaced.
 Headings and footnotes may be single-spaced.
 Margins must be at least 1 inch on all 4 sides.
-The pages shall be consecutively numbered at the bottom. - (E) Typeface and Type Style.
-The document must comply with the typeface requirements of Rule 32(a)(5) and the type-style requirements of Rule 32(a)(6). - (F) A pro se party who is incarcerated or detained in a state prison or county jail or other facility may file documents under this Rule that are legibly handwritten in black ink and that otherwise conform to the requirements of this Rule.
+The pages [shall] must be consecutively numbered at the bottom.

+(E) Typeface and Type Style.
+The document must comply with the typeface requirements of Rule 32(a)(5) and the type-style requirements of Rule 32(a)(6).

+(F) A pro se party who is incarcerated or detained in a state prison or county jail or other facility may file documents under this Rule that are legibly handwritten in black or blue ink and that otherwise conform to the requirements of this Rule.
 Handwritten documents are not otherwise permitted without leave of the court.

-- (2) Page Length Limits.
-A motion or a response to a motion shall not exceed 10 pages, unless the court permits or directs otherwise.
-A reply to a response shall not exceed 5 pages.
-Except by the court's permission, and excluding the accompanying documents authorized by Rule 27(a)(2)(B): - (A) a motion or response to a motion produced using a computer must not exceed 10 pages or 4,667 words; - (B) a handwritten or typewritten motion or response to a motion must not exceed 10 pages; - (C) a reply produced using a computer must not exceed 5 pages or one half of the type-volume limitation for the motion; and - (D) a handwritten or typewritten reply to a response must not exceed 5 pages. - (3) Number of Copies.
-An original and 1 copy must be filed unless the court requires a different number by order. - (e) Emergency Motions.
-If a movant certifies that to avoid irreparable harm relief is needed in less than 14 days, the motion shall be governed by the following requirements: - (1) Before filing the motion, the movant shall make every practicable effort to notify the clerk of the Supreme Court, opposing counsel, and any opposing parties proceeding without counsel and to serve the motion at the earliest possible time.
-If an emergency motion is not filed at the earliest possible time, the court may summarily deny the motion. - (2) A motion filed under this subdivision shall include the title "Emergency Motion Under NRAP 27(e)" immediately below the caption of the case and a statement immediately below the title of the motion that states the date or event by which action is necessary.
+(2) [Page Limits] Length.
+[A motion or a response to a motion shall not exceed 10 pages, unless the court permits or directs otherwise.
+A reply to a response shall not exceed 5 pages.]
+Except by the court's permission, and excluding the accompanying documents authorized by Rule 27(a)(2)(B):

+(A) a motion or response to a motion produced using a computer is acceptable if it contains no more than 10 pages or 4,667 words;

+(B) a handwritten or typewritten motion or response to a motion is acceptable if it contains no more than 10 pages;

+(C) a reply produced using a computer is acceptable if it contains no more than 5 pages or one half of the type-volume limitation for a motion; and

+(D) a handwritten or typewritten reply to a response is acceptable if it contains no more than 5 pages.

+[(3) Number of Copies.
+An original and 1 copy must be filed unless the court requires a different number by order.]

+(e) Emergency Motions.
+If a movant certifies that to avoid irreparable harm relief is needed in less than 14 days, the motion [shall] will be governed by the following requirements:

+(1) Before filing the motion, the movant [shall] must make every practicable effort to notify the clerk of the Supreme Court, opposing counsel, and any opposing parties proceeding without counsel and to serve the motion at the earliest possible time.
+If an emergency motion is not filed at the earliest possible time, the court may summarily deny the motion.
+(2) A motion filed under [this subdivision shall] Rule 27(e) must include the title "Emergency Motion Under NRAP 27(e)" immediately below the caption of the case and a statement immediately below the title of the motion that states the date or event by which action is necessary.